babashka/tools-deps-native/README.md

 get a NPE in `util/maven.clj` on the line `local-repo-mgr (.newLocalRepositoryManager system session local-repo)` where `system` appears to be `null`.
 Might be related to the `--allow-incomplete-classpath`.

+Posted an issue in the GraalVM repo [here](https://github.com/oracle/graal/issues/2626).